imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 <a name="getAllOutboundMessages"></a>
 # **getAllOutboundMessages**
-> GetAllOutboundMessagesResponse getAllOutboundMessages(page, limit, lastId)
+> GetAllOutboundMessagesPaginatedResponse getAllOutboundMessages(page, limit, lastId)

 Get all messages